getsentry/sentry-php/UPGRADE-2.0.md

   $client->addProcessor($processor2, 255); // Note the priority: higher the priority earlier a processor will be executed.
 This is equivalent to adding first $processor2 and then $processor1
   ```

-- The method `Client::process` has been removed as there is no need to process event data
+- The method `Raven_Client::process` has been removed as there is no need to process event data
   from outside the `Client` class.

 - The `Raven_Processor` class has been removed.
 There is not anymore a base
   abstract class for the processors, but a `ProcessorInterface` interface has
   been introduced.

-- The `Client::user_context` method has been removed.
-You should use `Client::getUserContext`
+- The `Raven_Client::user_context` method has been removed.
+You should use
-  instead.
+  `Client::getUserContext` instead.

   Before: